Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

 There are five config values stored in `.env`:

 * `CLIENT_ID` - The client id from an app registered in ArcGIS Online.
-Directions for setting this up are part of the [named user login documentation](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/signing-in-arcgis-online-users/).
+Directions for setting this up are part of the [named user login documentation](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/arcgis-identity/).
 * `REDIRECT_URL` - A valid redirect URL from the app that owns the `CLIENT_ID`.
-Directions for setting this up are part of the [named user login documentation](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/signing-in-arcgis-online-users/).
+Directions for setting this up are part of the [named user login documentation](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/arcgis-identity/).
+This demo provides the route `/auth/post-sign-in` for this purpose.
 * `ENCRYPTION_KEY` - Any string, but preferably a secure key from somewhere like https://randomkeygen.com/.
 * `SESSION_SECRET` - Any string, but preferably a secure key from somewhere like https://randomkeygen.com/.
 * `PORT` - The port to run the development server on.

 ## Authentication Workflow

-This sample differs from other workflows in how authentication works but shows the flexibility of the ArcGIS REST JS library to perform server based authentication, store sessions on the server and seamlessly share sessions with the client and ArcGIS API for JavaScript
+This sample differs from other workflows in how authentication works but shows the flexibility of the ArcGIS REST JS library to perform server based authentication, store sessions on the server and seamlessly share sessions with the client and [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/).

 1. First a user sign in with OAuth 2.0.
 This starts by sending the user to `/auth/authorize`:

    ```html
    <a href="/auth/authorize">Sign in to get stared</a>
    ```

-2. Inside the `/auth/authorize` endpoint we call [`UserSession.authorize()`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#authorize) to start the Oauth 2.0 login process.
+2. Inside the `/auth/authorize` endpoint we call [`UserSession.authorize()`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#authorize) to start the OAuth 2.0 login process.
 This redirects the user to the ArcGIS Online authorization page where they will sign in with their ArcGIS Online account.
 3. After the user signs in with their ArcGIS Online account they are redirected back the app at the configured redirect URL which is `/auth/post-sign-in`.
 We then call [`UserSession.exchangeAuthorizationCode()`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#exchangeAuthorizationCode) which finishes the authroization workflow and returns a [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/) that we can use to authenticate subsequent requests.
 In order to persist the session we assign it to `request.session.userSession` which triggers the [Express session middleware](https://github.com/expressjs/session). `/auth/post-sign-in` finishes by redirecting the user to `/webmaps` which is the main landing page of the app.
 4. When `/auth/post-sign-in` finishes the session middleware saves the values assigned to `request.session` which includes our [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/).
 The session middleware uses a defined store (in this case [`session-file-store`](https://www.npmjs.com/package/session-file-store)) to serialize and encrypt the session to a file on disk.
 Then the session middleware sets a cookie on the client.
 On subsequent requests the session middleware will use the cookie to lookup the encrypted session and rehydrate our [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/).
 5. Since we also need access ot our [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/) on the client we can use [`UserSession.toJSON()`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#toJSON) method to convert it to a JSON object that can be serialized and sent to the client.
 Since our server-side session includes a refresh token we also need to delete the refresh token from the session before sending it to the client.
 The serialized session is sent to the client via sappers `Store` class.